Ali

-Ali is revered for his courage, honesty, unbending devotion to Islam, magnanimity, and equal treatment of all Muslims.
-For his admirers, he has thus become the archetype of uncorrupted Islam and pre-Islamic chivalry.
-Sunni Muslims regard him as the last of the rashidun (lit. 'rightly-guided') caliphs, while Shia Muslims venerate him as their first imam, that is, the rightful religious and political successor to Muhammad.
-Ali's place is said to be second only to Muhammad in Shia Muslim culture.
-The shrine of Ali in Najaf, Iraq, is a major destination for Shia pilgrimage.
-The legacy of Ali is collected and studied in numerous books, the most famous of which is Nahj al-balagha.
+Ali is revered for his courage, honesty, unbending devotion to Islam, magnanimity, and equal treatment of all people.
+He is the archetype of pre-Islamic and Islamic chivalry, and his status is said to have been second only behind Muhammad.
+Sunni Muslims regard him as the last of the Rashidun ('rightly-guided'), while Shia Muslims venerate him as Muhammad's rightful successor.
+The Imam Ali Shrine in Najaf, Iraq, is a profoundly holy site in Shia Islam, considered by Shia Muslims as the holiest site in Islam after Mecca, Medina, and Jerusalem.
+Ali's legacy is collected in Nahj al-Balagha, regarded as one of the most important works of Arabic literature.
+It holds a prominent place in Shia Islam, and is commonly found in many Shia households, often kept alongside the Quran.